Glendale has small inexperienced roster this season

 “Lack of depth is going to be a major issue this season at all positions but constantly observing how players react in different positions and situations is helping to strategize,” said Berger.

 Pitching will also be a hard position for the Vikings.
-Right now, Peterman, Spangle, Tanner Holes, Knotts and Jacob Holes will see innings.
+Right now, Peterman, Spangle, Tannor Holes, Knotts and Jacob Holes will see innings.

 So far, Berger said he is impressed with the enthusiasm and the teamwork the boys have put in.